-We handle international and domestic litigation and alternative dispute resolution, representing foreign and domestic companies in matters involving complex legal, regulatory, and technical issues in state and federal courts around the U.S. We also counsel international clients on commercial and business-related issues such as product liability and risk management.
+We handle international and domestic litigation and alternative dispute resolution, representing foreign and domestic companies in matters involving complex legal, regulatory, and technical issues in state and federal courts around the U.S. We also counsel international clients on commercial and business-related issues such as contractual provisions and risk management.

-The international work involves issues relating to the Foreign Sovereign Immunities Act, application of various treaties, jurisdictional challenges, the doctrine of forum non conveniens and enforcement of foreign judgments.
+The international work involves issues relating to jurisdictional challenges, the doctrine of forum non conveniens, enforcement of foreign judgments, the Foreign Sovereign Immunities Act and application of various treaties.
 We counsel clients globally in all of these areas and more generally, on matters involving cross-border litigation and the application of law from both civil and common law jurisdictions.

-Ms. Axelrod is fluent in Spanish and Mr. Souffrant is a native French speaker.
+Firm President Sheryl Axelrod is fluent in Spanish and attorney Kevinn Souffrant is a native French-speaker.

-- Acted as expert in international arbitration regarding breach of contract claim seeking to invalidate exculpatory clauses in international sales contract for major international company arising out of allegations of product defect.
+- Acted as an expert in an international arbitration regarding a breach of contract claim seeking to invalidate exculpatory clauses in an international sales contract for a major international company arising out of allegations of product defect.

-- Successfully represented major international insurance company in arbitration to resolve coverage dispute.
+- Successfully represented a major international insurance company in an arbitration to resolve a coverage dispute.

-- Defended French bearing manufacturer in wrongful death action in state court in Cook County, Illinois arising out of helicopter crash including challenge to jurisdiction of Illinois courts resulting in dismissal of lawsuit by trial court; maintained challenge after plaintiff’s successful appeal through to Illinois Supreme Court to unsuccessful petition for certiorari to the U. S. Supreme Court; continued defense against allegations including strict products liability, negligence and breach of warranty; case involved multiple experts including metallurgist, accident reconstruction expert, pilot expert, economist, biomechanics forensic expert and maintenance expert; following mediation, case settled on favorable terms two weeks before trial.
+- Defended a French bearing manufacturer in a wrongful death action in state court in Cook County, Illinois arising out of a helicopter crash.
+Representation included challenging the jurisdiction of Illinois courts resulting in the dismissal of the lawsuit by trial court; maintained the challenge after plaintiff’s successful appeal through to the Illinois Supreme Court to an unsuccessful petition for certiorari to the U. S. Supreme Court; continued defense against allegations including strict products liability, negligence, and breach of warranty.
+The case involved multiple experts including a metallurgist, an accident reconstructionist, a pilot expert, an economist, a biomechanics forensic expert, and a maintenance expert.
+Following mediation, the case settled on favorable terms two weeks before trial.

-- Counseled French engine manufacturer and worked with Mexican counsel regarding possible claim by Mexican distributor of engines and victims of airplane crash in Mexico.
+- Counseled a French engine manufacturer and worked with Mexican counsel regarding a possible claim by a Mexican distributor of engines and victims of an airplane crash in Mexico.

-- Represented airport authority Aéroports de Paris and its insurers in wrongful death and personal injury claims in United States and overseas arising out of collapse of terminal at Charles de Gaulle Airport in Paris; claims included allegations of negligence related to construction and architectural defects; after several mediation sessions, wrongful death case filed in U.S. District Court for the Eastern District of New York arising out of accident resulted in favorable settlement.
+- Represented the airport authority Aeroports de Paris and its insurers in a wrongful death action and personal injury claims in the United States and overseas arising out of the collapse of a terminal at the Charles de Gaulle Airport in Paris.
+Claims included allegations of negligence related to construction and architectural defects.
+After several mediation sessions, a wrongful death case filed in the U.S. District Court for the Eastern District of New York arising out of accident resulted in a favorable settlement.

-- Successfully converted $24 million foreign judgment of shipping company against Yugoslavian bank into U.S. judgment and represented shipping company in enforcement of judgment including dealing with OFAC provisions and attempts by Yugoslavian bank to transfer assets from the United States in U.S. Bankruptcy Court ancillary proceeding.
+- Successfully converted a $24 million foreign judgment of a shipping company against a Yugoslavian bank into a U.S. judgment and represented the shipping company in an enforcement of judgment action including dealing with OFAC provisions and attempts by the Yugoslavian bank to transfer assets from the United States in a U.S. Bankruptcy Court ancillary proceeding.